Mia-Salazar/next-project/README.md

-# Mia Salazar, Galatic Front-end Developer
+# Project made with Next
- Mia Salazar's portfolio made with React.
+A personal project made with Next to give this technology a shot

 ## Available Scripts